Na navigaci | Klávesové zkratky

 }

-Parameter $severity contains the error level (E_NOTICE, E_WARNING, …).
-Fatal errors, such as E_ERROR, cannot be caught with the handler, so the parameter will never have these values.
-Fortunately, fatal errors have essentially disappeared from PHP and have been replaced with exceptions.
+The $severity parameter contains the error level (E_NOTICE, E_WARNING, …).
+Fatal errors such as E_ERROR cannot be caught by the handler, so this parameter will never have these values.
+Fortunately, fatal errors have essentially disappeared from PHP and have been replaced by exceptions.

-Parameter $message is an error message.
-If the html_errors directive is enabled, special characters such as < etc., are written as HTML entities, so you must decode them into plain text.
-However, beware, some characters are not encoded as entities, which is a bug.
-The displaying of errors in pure PHP is so prone to XSS.
+The $message parameter is the error message.
+If the html_errors directive is enabled, special characters like < are written as HTML entities, so you need to decode them back to plain text.
+However, beware, some characters are not written as entities, which is a bug.
+Displaying errors in pure PHP is thus prone to XSS.

-Parameters $file and $line represent the file name and the line where the error occurred.
-If the error occurred within eval(), the $file will be supplemented with this information.
+The $file and $line parameters represent the name of the file and the line where the error occurred.
+If the error occurred inside eval(), $file will be supplemented with this information.

-Finally, parameter $context contains an array of local variables, which is useful for debugging, but has been dropped since PHP 8.
-To be compatible with PHP 8, omit the parameter or give it a default value.
+Finally, the $context parameter contains an array of local variables, which is useful for debugging, but this has been removed in PHP 8.
+If the handler is to work in PHP 8, omit this parameter or give it a default value.

 Suppressed Errors

-In PHP, errors can be suppressed (or muted) either by using the shut-up operator @ or using error_reporting():
+In PHP, error display can be suppressed either using the shut-up operator @ or by error_reporting():

 error_reporting(~E_USER_DEPRECATED);